const-ae/exactplot/README.md

 utility functions to compose grid plots (e.g., `ggplot2` output, but not base plots).

+## Disclaimer

+This is a *work-in-progress* package and mainly serves as a collection of scripts that I have used in my past papers to produce my scientific figures.
+I currently do not plan to release it on CRAN and I am only planning to add features if I need them for my work.
+If you would like to see some feature included, please open a pull request, or feel free to fork the package.

 ## Installation

 You can install the development version of `exactplot` from Github: